photoprism/photoprism-docs/docs/user-guide/advanced/metadata.md

 ImageDescription                                                | Description   | Description|
 ProjectionType                                                  | Projection    ||

-//Are those all?
-GPS? etc where is it documented????
-//Or does exiftool read others as well?

 ## Supported XMP fields

 XMP Tag                       | PhotoPrism DB | PhotoPrism UI | PhotoPrism YML